kanaria-tech/X-MOBILITY/README.md

 ## Core Contributors
 Wei Liu, Huihua Zhao, Chenran Li, Joydeep Biswas, Billy Okal, Pulkit Goyal, Soha Pouya, Yan Chang

+## Upcoming Features
-## Stay tuned for the upcoming RL enhancements for embodiments using Isaac Lab.
+Stay tuned for the upcoming RL enhancements for embodiments using Isaac Lab.

 ## Acknowledgments
 We would like to acknowledge the following projects where parts of the codes in this repo is derived from: